 By default, issues are filtered by Assigned to and displayed in a pie chart, but you can and switch to the donut chart if you like.
 You also have the option of including archived issues.

 If you click on a portion, you can drill down into any of the attributes available and then open issues found (Ctrl + left click to open a new tab).
 In the issues page, the filter will be applied.
 You can then open individual issues, comment, etc. or you can create a quick filter that can be applied to see these issues from the Web platform or the add-ins.

-It is also possible to print a report directly from the issues page by clicking the gear icon > Print report (see Reports Overview).
+It is also possible to generate a report directly from the issues page by clicking Print report at the top right of the list.

 Total vs closed issues

 This section allows you to take a high-level look to see if issues are being resolved quickly enough.
 Simply select the periodicity and time frame in which you want to compare total vs closed issues.

 Please note that archived issues are also taken into account.